 If you’ve tried these Sourdough Pancakes or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER

-- 2 c. active sourdough starter
+- 2 cups active sourdough starter

-- 1/2 tsp sea salt
+- ½ teaspoon sea salt

-- 2 Tbsp honey
+- 2 tablespoon honey

 - 2 eggs pastured

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- Mix all ingredients together in a bowl.
+Mix all ingredients together in a bowl.

 Heat your skillet and add butter to melt.

-- Pour about 1/4 c of the batter into preheated skillet.
-This makes 4 - 4 1/2 inch pancakes.
+Pour about ¼ c of the batter into preheated skillet.
+This makes 4 - 4 ½ inch pancakes.